We’ve got the Dell S2721DGF, one of Dell’s new gaming monitors in 2021.

 - First, we’ll look at the design of the monitor and then move on to the picture quality.

-We’ll look at the motion handling and input lag, and then compare it to other competing models which are currently available.
+We’ll look at the motion handling and input lag, and then compare it to other competing models that are currently available.

 Let’s start with the design of the monitor.